daehwa00/Design_Airfoil_with_RL/README.md

 <img width="1270" alt="CM" src="https://github.com/daehwa00/3D-propeller-Design/assets/62493036/65e9d45b-b705-44d8-bc76-67d0a4fba3e1">

 To ensure the reliability of the simulation results, a comparison between experimental data and simulation outcomes was conducted.
 The validation results showed that while the lift coefficient (Cl) matched well with experimental data, the drag coefficient (Cd) and moment coefficient (Cm) did not align as closely.

+I am looking for someone with CFD skills to take this project forward.

 These results highlight the need for further research to improve the accuracy of Cd and Cm predictions.
 If you are interested in collaborating to advance this research, **please feel free to contact me.**